 You can still find the original French macarons being made in a quaint medieval village of Saint Emilion, best known for its luscious wines produced within the Bordeaux region of France.

 While visiting Saint Emilion, I spent a morning in a small bakery that’s been making the same macaron recipe from 1620.
 It’s called Véritables Macarons de Saint Emilion, which literally translates to “the real macarons of Saint Emilion.”
 Here’s a translation from their website about the history:

 “Known for wine, the macaron is the another speciality of Saint Emilion.
 It is manufactured as early as 1620 by a religious community, the Ursulines.
 The recipe was passed down through local families, and generation after generation is still a secret held.
 Today, Nadia Fermigier, who succeeded Mrs Blanchez, is the only depositary of the real recipe dating back to 1620.”

 Visiting The Real Macarons Of Saint Emilion

 Upon arriving with my guide, I was welcomed with a warm smile, freshly brewed espresso, and a sheet of paper with three little macarons.
 Each cookie is on it’s own little square that can be torn from a sheet and shared, similar to button candy.
 They have a crunchy outside, soft center, and an intense almond flavor similar to marzipan.
-I sat on a stool in the corner of the bakery with my espresso and macarons to watch how they’re made.
+I sat on a stool in the corner of the bakery with my espresso and macarons to watch and learn how the original French macaron is made.

 The bakers at Véritables Macarons de Saint Emilion begin with a special variety of almonds inported from Spain, one sweet almond and one bitter almond, that are blanched and then left to soak overnight.